 - I’m a people pleaser.
 I wanted to ensure quality.

 - Our store was through Paypal.
 We were getting too many orders too quickly so they shut down our store.
-We could still take in orders, but we couldn’t take out money.
+We could still take orders, but we couldn’t take out money.
 They also wanted a tracking number for all 5,000 posters before they released one cent.
 I had to absorb everything to get them printed.
 I almost had to refinance the house.
 Thank goodness a buddy owned a shipping company and ended up saving the day.

 - Dealing with a few angry customers because it was taking a couple months to get them sent.